Tanks in the British Army: Later cold war to today

 While the L7 equipped Centurion was an excellent tank, improvements in gunnery and especially drivetrain made it possible to equip a tank with the protection and firepower of the Conqueror with the mobility of Centurion.
 Leyland began experiments on such a design as early as 1956 with early prototypes in 1959.
 This emerged as the Chieftain, one of the most heavily armed and armoured tanks of its era, and one of the most modern designs in any force of the era.
 From this point the Army forces relied on single designs, adopting the main battle tank concept whole heartedly.

 Iranian orders for an improved Chieftain led to what were initially relatively minor upgrades, but the development of Chobham armour in the 1960s led to the design of a new tank combining a wide variety of improvements, the Challenger.
 Among its many improvements, the Challenger used a laser rangefinder in a highly automated fire control system, an improved engine, a greatly improved suspension that offered far better off-road performance.
-Entering service in 1983, it was beaten into NATO service by the M-1 Abrams, which also used Chobham armour.
+Entering service in 1983, it was beaten into NATO service by the M1 Abrams, which also used Chobham armour.

 Almost immediately after the Chieftain entered development, the West German government began collaborating with the British on a new tank design combining features of the Chieftain with a number of new concepts.
 Development officially began in September 1978 with the aim of introducing a new design in the late 1980s that would replace both British and German designs.
 This project fell apart, but a number of experimental design concepts were then worked into the Challenger 2, which first entered service in July 1994.
 The Challenger 2 forms the core of the Army's heavy tank units today.

 The Challenger 2 is the main tank currently being used today by the British military in combat situations.
 It is renowned for its durability and endurance.
 Only one has ever been recorded as destroyed, of which was due to a friendly fire incident involving another Challenger 2 tank.
 This is possibly due to the use of Chobham armour for the Challenger's outer armour.
 Chobham armour is an incredibly tough armour, the details of which still remain secret to the developers.
 It uses layers of ceramics and other materials, combined in such a way as to withstand extreme heat and impact.